camunda/camunda-docs-static/enterprise/content/announcement.md

 __Changes in Supported Environments:__

 * Support for Spring Boot 3.5 (Support is also provided for Camunda 7.23 as a patch)
+* End of Support WildFly Application Server 26
+* End of Support JBoss EAP 7.4
 * End of Support Spring 5
 * End of Support Apache Tomcat 9
-* End of Support JBoss EAP 7.4
 * End of Support PostgreSQL 14

 ## Camunda Platform 7.23